Keeping Your Loved Ones Safe

 Residents and Families:

-- All employees are required to wear face masks at all times.
+- • All employees and visitors wear face masks at all times in our communities.

-- Initiated additional trainings and in-services to front line staff on preventive measures (e.g. regular hand washing, coughing into a tissue) and precautions (e.g. regularly cleaning common area surfaces).
+- • Every team member is fully trained on preventive measures (e.g., regular hand washing, coughing into a tissue) and precautions (e.g., regularly cleaning common area surfaces).

-- Participating regularly in national health organization webinars and conference calls regarding COVID-19.
+- • Regular participation in national health organization webinars and conference calls regarding COVID-19.

-- Partnering with third-party, on-site health care providers and on-site physicians for prevention strategies and protocols.
+- • Collaborate with third-party, on-site health care providers and on-site physicians for prevention strategies and protocols.